aliksander85/states-game/README.md

 ## Preparations

-Application is using [bower](https://bower.io).
+Application is using [bower](https://bower.io) and [firebase-tools](https://github.com/firebase/firebase-tools).
 Please be sure you have pre-installed it.

 ## Install